Rubber Door Seal Mold

 Can I use bleach to clean the mold off my Electrolux EFLS627UTT door seal?

-Yes, a diluted bleach solution works effectively on rubber door seal mold.
-Apply it with a cloth, let it sit for a few minutes, then wipe thoroughly and run a rinse cycle.
+Yes, a diluted bleach solution is effective for cleaning mold off the rubber door seal.
+Just apply it with a cloth, let it sit for a few minutes, then wipe thoroughly and run a rinse cycle.

 Will the mold damage the rubber seal permanently if left untreated?

-Yes, prolonged mold growth can degrade the rubber gasket, causing cracks or tears that lead to leaks.
-Address mold as soon as you notice it to extend the seal’s lifespan.
+Yes, if mold growth is prolonged, it can degrade the rubber gasket, leading to cracks or tears that cause leaks.
+Address mold as soon as you spot it to extend the seal’s lifespan.

 How do I prevent mold from returning on my Electrolux EFLS627UTT?

-Leave the washer door slightly open after each cycle to allow moisture to escape.
-Wipe the door seal dry regularly and run a monthly cleaning cycle with a washing machine cleaner.
+After each cycle, leave the washer door slightly open to let moisture escape.
+Regularly wipe the door seal dry and run a monthly cleaning cycle with a washing machine cleaner.